PhilipYip1988/windows-7-installation-guide/readme.md

 ## Booting from USB

 Insert the Bootable USB.
-Power up the Dell and press `F12`:
+Power up the Device and press `F12`.
+The function key combination may differ for other manufacturers.
+Check with your device manufacturer for the correct function key combination to enter the BIOS/UEFI boot menu:

 <img src='./images/img_077.png' alt='img_077' width='600'/>